San José: Unveiling the Heart of Costa Rica

 A Journey Through Time: The History of San José

 The 19th century witnessed significant growth.
 Coffee production became the driving force of the Costa Rican economy, and San José became the central hub for its export.
 This prosperity spurred the construction of impressive buildings, reflecting the nation's burgeoning wealth and ambition.
-However, San José also faced challenges, including earthquakes that reshaped its urban landscape and periods of political upheaval.
+Still, San José also faced challenges, including earthquakes that reshaped its urban landscape and periods of political upheaval.

 Exploring San José: Landmarks and Cultural Gems